Lesson 4: Grouping and Structural Markup

 List markup can also be used to create structure.

-While <ol> and <ul> tags can only contain <li> tags as direct children, <li> tags can contain any other kind of tag.
+tags can contain any other kind of tag.
 This can be very useful for creating complex lists with beautiful, semantic structure.

-One additional structural markup element is the un-intimidating <li> element.
-Remember <li> tags in the context of marking ordered (<ol>) or unordered (<ul>) lists?
-While <ul> and <ol> tags can only contain <li> elements, <li> tags can contain just about any other tag, from headings and paragraphs to sections and <div> tags.
+tags.
 Therefore, if a group of content is to be marked that follows a repeating pattern to form a larger list of content, consider using a list.

 For example, the homepage of many blog websites presents a list of blog posts, as seen in the image on the following page.
 Each item in that list includes the name, post date, and an excerpt from the entry.